-- What do I believe in (what are my values),
+- What do I believe in and care a lot about,

-- How can I use them in the service of others, and
+- How can I use it to help or benefit others, and

 This is my life’s goal–to look after the soul. ~ Brunello Cucinelli

-To learn more about Mr. Cucinelli, visit his bio page on the company’s website.
+To learn more about Mr. Cucinelli, visit his company’s website.

 Other references: The Prince of Solomero, New Yorker article